-• understand and use the conventions of presentation, debate and discussion so they can become competent speakers and listeners their next educational/training step and th At the end of Key Stage 4, students should be entered for an appropriate qualification by their referring school.
-They are then able to choose their next educational/training step and this could include an individual proceeding to study English further at A level, or may instead involve them using the KS4 curriculum they have been exposed to supporting them in the following ways: rning READING WRITING (inc. GRAMMAR & VOCABULARY) SPEAKING & LISTENING Subsequent lea Accessing course material for future study/qualifications Understanding legal documents eg terms &amp; conditions Make value judgements about the quality and veracity of the information they are reading Job applications Assignments for future qualifications Job interviews Customer facing roles
+As we are a Fractional Placement students may not be attending at the end of Key Stage 4.
+However, if they are still on a dual placement roll, students are able to choose their next educational/training step and this may include an individual proceeding to study English further at A level, or av instead involve them using the KS4 curriculum they have been exposed to supporting students in the following ways: ning READING WRITING (inc. GRAMMAR & VOCABULARY) SPEAKING & LISTENING Subsequent lea Accessing course material for future study/qualifications Understanding legal documents eg terms & conditions Make value judgements about the quality and veracity of the information they are reading Job applications Assignments for future qualifications Job interviews Customer facing roles